ds4cabs/cabstools/README.md

 `cabstools` is not just a software package but a platform for collaboration.
 CABS encourages users to contribute to the development of `cabstools`, enhancing its capabilities and ensuring it addresses the real-world challenges faced by the community.
 Through workshops, webinars, and forums, `cabstools` users can connect, share insights, and forge partnerships, driving innovation in biopharmaceutical research.

 By harnessing the collective expertise of the CABS community, `cabstools` stands at the cutting edge of research technology, empowering scientists to make significant strides in drug discovery and development.

+### License

+**cabstools** is licensed under the **GNU General Public License v3.0 (GPL-3.0)**, which allows users to run, study, share, and modify the software.
+The GPL-3.0 license ensures that all derivatives of the software remain free and open under the same terms, fostering a community of collaboration and transparency in the enhancement and distribution of `cabstools`.

+**Terms of Use:**
+- **Freedom to Use:** Users are free to use `cabstools` for both commercial and non-commercial purposes.
+- **Source Code:** The source code of `cabstools` is available for modification.
+Users who modify and redistribute `cabstools` must also distribute their modifications under the GPL-3.0.
+- **No Warranty:** `cabstools` is provided without warranty of any kind.
+Users are solely responsible for any risks associated with its use.

+For more details on the GPL-3.0 license, please visit [GNU Operating System](https://www.gnu.org/licenses/gpl-3.0.en.html).